SAP-samples/cloud-btp-cli-api-codejam/exercises/02-authenticating-and-configuration/README.md

 If you're like me, you may like to organize your configuration files within `$HOME/.config/` as non-hidden directories, so having a directory called `$HOME/.config/.btp/` may be less than ideal.
 So if this is something you also feel strongly about, use this step to address it.

+> A file or directory which has a name starting with a period (`.`) is considered "hidden", as it won't show up in any listing, unless you explicitly ask for them to be shown.
+While it's fairly common to have the `$HOME/.config/` directory itself as a hidden directory, it makes more sense to want to be able to easily see what subdirectories are in there - for what programs and systems you have configuration.

 ### Rename the config directory

 👉 First, rename the actual `.btp/` directory to `btp/` so it's not a hidden directory any more: